MohamedGamalBarghash/GMind-Documentation/Quest System Documentation.md

 ###### Advances a quest to its next step, instantiates the new step, and updates the quest state accordingly.

 #### Parameters:
-- id: The ID of the quest to advance.
+- `id`: The ID of the quest to advance.
 ``` c#
 public void AdvanceQuest(int id)
 ```